-Comment 3 We strongly disagree with Pulte Mortgage's assertion that the OIG memorandum serves to threaten tens of millions of dollars in indemnity claims, solely because Pulte Mortgage provided mortgages to these homeowners.
-We also disagree with Pulte Mortgage that the OIG's recommendations to FHA for reimbursement and indemnification and a referral to HUD Office of Enforcement are completely without merit.
-The basis for indemnification is in the OIG determination, consistent with HUD's prior findings, that prohibited restrictive covenants are a material, statute violation.
-Losses tied to loans that should not have been FHA-insured should appropriately be reimbursed to the FHA mortgage insurance fund or indemnified.
+Comment 3 We strongly disagree with CTX Mortgage's assertion that the OIG memorandum serves to threaten tens of millions of dollars in indemnity claims, solely because CTX provided mortgages to these homeowners.
+We also disagree with CTX Mortgage that the OIG's recommendations to FHA for reimbursement and indemnification and a referral to HUD Office of Enforcement are completely without merit.
+The basis for recommending indemnification was in the OIG's determination, consistent with HUD's prior findings on similar violations where prohibited restrictive covenants were cited as a material, statute violation.
+Losses tied to loans that should not have received FHA mortgage insurance should appropriately be reimbursed to the FHA mortgage insurance fund or indemnified.
 The OIG recommendations are addressed to HUD for appropriate action, fulfilling a public obligation to ensure HUD funds are safeguarded and spent appropriately.
 See also comment 1.

 The recorded prohibited restrictive covenants impacted the insurability of the reviewed loans.
-Pulte Mortgage had a duty to ensure loans it approved for FHA insurance were in accordance with all FHA rules and regulations.
+CTX Mortgage had a duty to ensure loans it approved for FHA insurance were in accordance with all HUD FHA rules and regulations.
 The FHA loans identified were determined to be ineligible for FHA insurance; therefore, any loss or claim tied to the loan presents an unnecessary loss to HUD's FHA insurance fund.
 As with any underwriting review, deficiencies identified, such as overstated income and understated liabilities, do not have to be the reason an FHA loan went into default or claim for HUD to seek indemnification.
 Rather, the deficiencies are used as evidence that the FHA loan should not have been FHA-insured.
 In the same regard, the audit memorandum identifies a significant material deficiency that deemed the identified loans ineligible for FHA insurance; thereby warranting recommendations for indemnification of the loans identified.